Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Models and Theory

 The idea of considering one predictor at a time makes the practical implementation of our approach trivial regardless of the size of the pool of predictor candidates and is here justified by the fact that our null hypothesis is given by the benchmark model in (\ref{eq:eq2}).
 This is very much in the spirit of Ghysels et al. (2020) where the authors developed a procedure for testing the statistical significance of a large number of predictors through functionals (e.g. maximum) of multiple individual t-statistics obtained from models estimated with one regressor at a time and a benchmark model with none of the explanatory variables included.
-An important advantage unique to our own setting however is the fact that each of the pairwise DM type statistics will have identical limits under our null hypothesis, making the exercise of constructing an aggregate statistic trivial.
-The average of these individual statistics will by construction also have the same limiting distribution.
+An important advantage unique to our own setting however is the fact that each of the pairwise DM type statistics will have identical limits under our null hypothesis since the two error processes across each pairwise comparison will be identical in the limit.
+This makes the exercise of constructing an aggregate statistic trivial.
+The average of these individual statistics will by construction also have a distribution that is identical to each of its components' distribution.
 Differently put we do not need to be concerned with the behaviour of the covariances of the $p$ individual test statistics and the nested nature of our setting is here used to our advantage.